tidy-finance/website/docs/31_beta.md

   )
 }
 ```

-Before we attack the whole CRSP sample, let us focus on a couple of well known examples.
+Before we attack the whole CRSP sample, let us focus on a couple of examples for well-known firms.

 ```r
 examples <- tribble(